sunyiqiang/OpenDuo-Web/README.md

 NOTE: Deploy this project on the server and view the page using http/https.
 Do not double click the corresponding file to view the page.

-## About the SignalingToken
+## About SignalingToken

-When you login the signaling server, you can use the SignalingToken provided by the server for authentication purposes.
-The SignalingToken is not used by default.
-To use the SignalingToken, rewrite the following login function in the signalingClient.js.
+When you login the signaling server, you can use SignalingToken provided by the server for authentication purposes.
+SignalingToken is not used by default.
+To use SignalingToken, rewrite the following login function in signalingClient.js.

       //...
       let session = this.signal.login(account,'_no_need_token');